OhEmQueue/jupyter-notebook-test-file/README.md

 # jupyter-notebook-test-file
-A test file to showcase my Seaborn visualisation capabilities using in preparation for an internship interview
+A test file to showcase my Seaborn visualisation capabilities in preparation for an internship interview